 And it became a way to create the external validation I wasn’t giving myself internally.
 It felt nice to have strangers on the internet compliment my writing or photography; every comment and share gave me the dopamine rush I seemingly couldn’t get elsewhere.

 But that external validation was hollow.
-When a creepy stranger’s marriage proposal via email (yes, this happens) is the only thing to make you feel good about yourself, you know there’s something wrong — but I wasn’t ready to see that.
+When a creepy stranger’s marriage proposal via email (yes, stuff like this happens) is the only thing to make you feel good about yourself, you know there’s something wrong — but I wasn’t ready to see that.

 Instead, I started comparing.
 Thinking that if I get as many likes as blogger XYZ or a collaboration with that big tourism board, I had made it.
 Except it doesn’t work like that.

 In 2015, at the hight of my blogging ‘career’, I was at my lowest emotionally.
 I was stuffed with self-loathing, but projected it onto other travel bloggers, judging them for being prettier and more successful.
-I shiver reading some of my blog posts from back then, because I see my envious bitterness shine through so clearly now.

-I needed to find a way to get out this slump and the last three years thus were a series of baby-steps towards finding ways to change my core narratives.
+I needed to find a way to get out this slump and the last three years thus were a series of baby-steps towards finding ways to change my core-narratives.
 And as I slowly learned to let go of needing external validation, I also needed to blog less and less.

 I’m still learning so much, I still have bad days, but most of the time, I don’t need others to tell me I’m doing a good job now — obviously, it’s still nice to hear, but I don’t need it as my only source of positive affirmation anymore.